 Imagine two spheres of energy, space, action and perception in the body.
 The first is centered behind the navel at the bi-furcation of the aorta and vena cava.
 The second is centered at the sino-atrial node, at the back of the heart, just about in the center of the chest.
 Hopefully they will overlap in their expansions, with the area of overlap being centered on the 3rd chakra area of liver, stomach, spleen and kidneys.

 Begin lying in a supported savasana or pranayama position.
 (In supported pranayama the spine is supported with a pranayama bolster or accordion folded blanket.)
-In your Unknown-1imagination dissolve all structures, from skin to cells.
+In your imagination dissolve all structures, from skin to cells.
 Just a vibrant energy field sustains your attention.
 Starting by allowing the navel center to be the volume for inhalation and exhalation, allowing the heart center to be relaxed and receptive.
 In radial expansion, the in-breath moves outward in all directions passing through the body, outside the body, as far as comfortable without force or strain.
 When the limit of expansion is reached, allow a gradual condensing of the energy back into the navel center.
 Allow the inbound energy to travel at roughly the same speed as the outbound energy.
 At the two endpoints, dissolve all tension so the pause becomes a gateway to the infinite stillness.

 You will, of course, feel the various tissues as the energy moves in and out.
 Try not to react from them, but discover how the energy can pass through them, transforming your perception from density to fluidity.
 Skin, muscle, bone, and all other connective tissues can feel fluid when open and relaxed.
 When the fluid body awakens, we discover billions of years of wisdom ready to nurture us.